 Can knee ligament injuries be prevented?

 Knee ligament injuries can be unpredictable and can affect anyone, including fit people who do a lot of sport.
 Exercising regularly is recommended.
-Building up the strength in the leg muscles that help to support your knee joint (particularly your hamstring and quadriceps muscles) may help to reduce your chance of knee ligament injury.
+Building up the strength in the leg and hip muscles that help to support your knee joint (particularly your hamstring and quadriceps muscles) may help to reduce your chance of knee ligament injury.
 If you are not used to exercising regularly, you should start gently and gradually build up the frequency and intensity of your exercise.
 See separate leaflet called Physical Activity for Health for more details.

 Some people wear a knee brace when they are exercising or doing sporting activities if they have previously had a knee ligament injury, or even just to prevent a knee injury in the first place.
 Some studies have shown that wearing a brace may help to reduce the chance of another injury.
 Other studies have not shown this to be the case.
 One particular study looked at people with previous injury to their ACL.
 The study found that those who wore a knee brace whilst skiing were less likely to have a further knee injury than those who did not wear a knee brace.
 In general, more research is needed to look at the use of knee braces for preventing knee injury.